 - ½ cup plain greek yogurt preferably full fat

-- 1 whole small cucumber approx. ¼ C, peeled and chopped small or grated and drained
+- 1 whole small cucumber Look for a persian cucumber as they are seedless.
+Approx. ¼ C, peeled and chopped small or grated and drained

 - 1 garlic clove crushed